scottbea/SpatialHashing/README.md

 ## License
-Copyright 2024 by Scott Beaudreau
+Copyright 2024 by Scott Beaudreau and LUA Master Developers

 ## Badges